 The Hoover-Minthorn House Museum in Newberg, Oregon was Herbert Hoover's home from 1885 to 1889.
 It is preserved as a memorial to him and to the lifestyle of the Quaker community in which he was raised as a boy.
 The house is owned and operated by The National Society of The Colonial Dames of America.

-The Leonora Gwalia Historical Museum in Australia includes the site of the Historic Hoover House, commissioned and built in 1898 for Herbert Hoover when he was the manager of the Sons of Gwalia mine.
+The Gwalia Ghost Town & Museum in Australia includes the site of the Historic Hoover House, commissioned and built in 1898 for Herbert Hoover when he was the manager of the Sons of Gwalia mine.

 Lou Henry & Herbert Hoover House